-Canon 4000D versus Leica T
+Canon 4000D vs Leica T

-The Canon EOS 4000D and the Leica T (Typ 701) are two digital cameras that were announced, respectively, in February 2018 and April 2014.
+The Canon EOS 4000D and the Leica T (Typ 701) are two digital cameras that were revealed to the public, respectively, in February 2018 and April 2014.
 The 4000D is a DSLR, while the T Typ 701 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Leica provides 16.2 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Leica provides 16.2 MP.

 Body comparison: Canon 4000D vs Leica T

 The physical size and weight of the Canon 4000D and the Leica T are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All size dimensions are rounded to the nearest millimeter.